Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 > Next farm cycle starts in 17 minutes.
 Last cycle completed 16 minutes ago.

-## Pricing and Online Bot Sessions
+## Pricing and Online Sessions

 You can test the bot for free.
-When you want the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://to.botengine.org/guide/online-session](https://to.botengine.org/guide/online-session)
+When you want the bot to run more than 15 minutes per session, use an online session as explained at [https://to.botengine.org/guide/online-session](https://to.botengine.org/guide/online-session)

-Online bot sessions cost 2000 credits per hour.
+Online sessions cost 2000 credits per hour.
 To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)

 For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)